Don't Use stderr to Determine Process Failure Because Logs Default to stderr

 As a result, bar terminates with a non-zero exit code, mistakenly thinking something went wrong.

 For simplicity, this blog focuses on the default behaviors of logging libraries.
-Note that all the languages and libraries mentioned in this post support configuring the logging destination.
+Note that all languages and libraries mentioned here support configuring the logging destination.

 What about other logging libraries in Go?

 Although the standard log package allows customizing the default output using log.SetOutput, I was surprised by the default behavior.
-I expected logs with levels lower than ERROR to go to stdout, and only logs with ERROR or higher to go to stderr.
-Curious about this behavior, I decided to look at a few popular Go logging libraries: zap, logrus, zerolog.
-It turns out that all three libraries also log to stderr by default, aligning with the standard log library.
+I expected logs with levels lower than ERROR to go to stdout, and only ERROR or higher to go to stderr.
+Curious about this behavior, I examined a few popular Go logging libraries: zap, logrus, and zerolog.
+All three libraries also log to stderr by default, aligning with the standard library.

 1package main